patrick-andrew-jain-taylor/cs4180/assignment2/README.txt

 read for SSLSocket does not include a parameter that can actively check for a closed connection; I'm stumped as to how to proceed.

+How to run (after make):
+Client is found in /client directory
+./client <server IP address> <port number>
+Server is found in /server directory
+./server <port number>
+RUN SERVER FIRST